usnistgov/ARIAC/docs/competition/terminology.rst

       An order is an instruction containing information on a task (`target to kitting task_`, `target to assembly task_`, or `target to combined task_`).
 Each task consists of at least one part of a specific color and type.

     Kitting Task
-      Kitting is the process which groups separate but related parts :term:`Part` as one unit.
-For a kitting task, competitors are expected to:
+      Kitting is the process which groups separate but related :term:`parts<Part>` as one unit.
+For a kitting task, competitors are expected to -

       1. Place a kit tray onto one of the four AGVs.
       2. Place parts onto that kit tray in a specific quadrant.